June Promo: 4% Management Fee (Available In: NC, OH, SC, TX, VA)Learn More

 Source: Doorstead market data, aggregated from public records and online rental listings, all property types, May 2026.
 Median Rent is across all property types.

-• Cincinnati, OH: The city's core neighborhoods like Over-the-Rhine, Oakley, and Clifton draw a wide mix of renters, from young professionals and millennial families to students and hospital workers anchored by institutions like UC Health and Cincinnati Children's Hospital.
-At $1,509 median rent and 62 days on market, Cincinnati proper is leasing more slowly than the metro as a whole, but the 3.3% MoM and 2.8% YoY rent gains signal that landlords are still getting more for their units than they were a year ago.
+• Cincinnati, OH: The city's core neighborhoods like Over-the-Rhine, Oakley, and Clifton pull a wide mix of renters, from young professionals and hospital workers tied to UC Health and Cincinnati Children's to students cycling through UC and Xavier.
+At $1,497 median rent and 55 days on market, Cincinnati is leasing slower than most of the metro this month, but the +6.6% year-over-year gain shows underlying demand has pushed rents meaningfully higher over the past year even as May inventory builds.

-• Hamilton, OH: At $1,295 median rent and just 31 days on market, Hamilton is one of the faster-moving cities in the Cincinnati metro right now, meaning well-priced listings are not sitting long.
-That speed is worth noting alongside the 4.0% YoY rent decline, which tells you rents have softened from last year's levels even as demand keeps absorption brisk.
+• Hamilton, OH: At $1,272 median rent and just 29 days on market, Hamilton is one of the faster-leasing cities in the metro right now, but the -3.9% MoM and -2.9% YoY figures show rents have softened from recent highs, making it a more competitive pricing environment for owners heading into summer.

 Cincinnati Metro Rent by Bedroom Count and Property Type — May 2026